Learning Activities:

-Completed course readings
+Completed readings

-sideby’s Advancing Digital Equity Badge earns 6 DEIB clock hours.
-This peer-driven course runs from March 18 and June 5, 2026 and is broken into four thematic units.
-See below for details.
+This peer-driven learning experience runs from March 18 to June 5, 2026 and is broken into three parts:

 -